pytchlang/pytch-vm/doc/source/user/pytch-module-functions.rst

   finished before continuing
 * ``pytch.key_pressed(key_name)`` gives a true/false answer as to
   whether the key with name ``key_name`` is currently pressed
+* ``pytch.stop_all()`` stops all currently-executing scripts.
+It also stops all sounds, deletes all clones, abandons all "ask and wait" questions, and clears all speech bubbles.
+It does the same job as the "red stop" button.

 Variable watchers